Think it’s too late to go to Oxford? Think again! The Oxford University Department for Continuing Education is there to help.

 OUDCE’s twitter feed is here:

-Here is the lecture Philosophy in 45 Minutes that I gave at our Open Day in 2015.
+Here is the lecture Philosophy in 45 Minutes that I gave at the Open Day in 2015.